sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/network-layer.md

 (We will just look at IPv4 for now).

-## subnetworks
+## Subnetworks

-IPv4 addresses consist of 4 bytes (32 bits) which are typically written as 4 decimal numbers separated by full stops.

-Each decimal number has a range from 0 to 255. e.g. `192.168.0.1` represents binary`11000000 10101000 00000000 00000001` or hex `0xC0A80001`

-The 32 bits define an address range of 4.3 billion possible addresses.
+The 32 bit IPv4 addresses define an address range of 4.3 billion possible addresses.

 The address range is divided into `sub networks` (or `subnets`) which define a range of IP addresses allocated to that subnetwork.